 Your Broker Makes Commission

-Similar to residential agents, commercial brokers make their profit by taking a commission on each transaction they facilitate.
-The commission amount paid is dependent on the agreement made by both parties involved in the transaction (buyer and seller in the case of a sale or landlord/owner and tenant in the event of a lease).
+Commercial brokers make their profit by taking a commission on each transaction they facilitate.
+The commission amount paid is dependent on the agreement made by both parties involved in the transaction (buyer and seller in the case of a sale, or landlord/owner and tenant in the event of a lease).

-A commercial broker will receive commission from the sale of a commercial property through the representation of one or both parties involved in the transaction.
+A commercial broker receives a commission from the sale of commercial property through the representation of one or both parties involved in said transaction.
 The exact commission they will receive cannot be accurately determined until negotiations on the sale price are completed and all involved parties have agreed to a particular sale amount.

 To give an example, a commercial property that sells for $1 million with a negotiated commission percentage of 6% will mean that $60,000 of that sale price will be passed onto the broker.
 If two brokers were working on the transaction (one representing the seller and the other, the buyer), they would each get $30,000.

 If the owner and tenant have different brokers representing them, it will most likely be an even split between the two (unless otherwise specified in the negotiations).
-The commission on a commercial lease is traditionally paid by the seller and split into two payments.
+The commission on a commercial lease is traditionally paid by the lessor and split into two payments.
 The first half of the commission is due at the lease signing and the second half is paid once the tenant is occupying the space.

 To put this into perspective, let’s look at another example.
 Let’s say an owner and tenant agree on a lease for a 5-year term on a 3,000 square foot property at a rate of $10/square foot.

 5 Years x (3,000 SF x $10) = $150,000 Total Lease Value